Ming2046/ming2046.github.io/_posts/2020-05-10-emissions-value-correction.md

 mathjax: true
 ---

-The equations are taken from [Continuous Emission Monitoring] by James A. Jahnke (April 3, 2000) (https://www.amazon.ca/Continuous-Emission-Monitoring-James-Jahnke/dp/0471292273)
+The equations are taken from [Continuous Emission Monitoring](https://www.amazon.ca/Continuous-Emission-Monitoring-James-Jahnke/dp/0471292273) by James A. Jahnke (April 3, 2000).

 ## Correct wet-basis concentrations to dry-basis concentrations